-If you’re doing research on password managers and need some help understanding how password managers work, you’re in the right place.
+If you’re doing research on password managers and need some help understanding how to setup or use a password manager, this guide is for you.
 The first step is to recognize their value, but next is understanding how they function and how you’ll use them in the real word.

 Passwords aren’t easy to remember (at least good secure passwords aren’t!) and this is why we decide to make that jump over to password managers.

 There are a number of great password manager apps to choose from, but my goal here isn’t to point you toward any particular app.
-Rather, I want to provide a basic understanding for how you’ll end up using this kind of software on your desktop and mobile devices.
+Rather, I want to provide a basic understanding for how to setup and use a password manager on your desktop and mobile devices.